 How to Choose A Good DWI or DUI Lawyer

 When you’ve been arrested on a DUI or DWI charge, you may feel trapped and doomed to an automatic conviction.
 Do not give up without a fight.
-A good DUI attorney knows where to look for weak spots in your case and how to counter the prosecution’s story.
+A good criminal defense DUI attorney knows where to look for weak spots in your case and how to counter the prosecution’s story.

 Here are some things to look and questions you should ask when interviewing an attorney to handle your DWI:

 Has the defense attorney also been a prosecutor?

 DWI and DUI prosecutors spend countless hours preparing for trial and litigating these types of cases in court.
 This preparation, as well as private conversations with police officers, gives prosecutors access to information that many defense attorneys do not get to see — such as watching the planning and execution of field sobriety checkpoints.

 As a prosecutor, you read thousands of DWI and DUI police reports.
 With experience, reading these reports becomes more about what is left out rather than what is actually in them.
 For example, officers can take notes on hundreds of small details from the time they see you driving your car until the time they serve you with your paperwork after you are arrested.
 If these observations are not in the police report, they did not happen.

 Has the DUI lawyer been trained to conduct standardized field sobriety tests?

 The best way to understand field sobriety tests is to literally sit in a police academy and take the 40-hour class alongside new police recruits.
 By completing this training, an attorney gets to see how officers are taught to administer the tests, record their observations and later testify in court.
 DUI lawyers who lack this training can get eaten alive during trials by experienced police officers.